flutter/packages/packages/pigeon/example/README.md

   String getHostLanguage();
   int add(int a, int b);
   @async
-  bool sendMessage(CreateMessage message);
+  bool sendMessage(MessageData message);
 }
 ```

-### main.dart
+### Dart

-This is the code that will use the generated dart code to make calls from Flutter to
+This is the code that will use the generated Dart code to make calls from Flutter to
 the host platform.

 <?code-excerpt "../../app/lib/main.dart (main-dart)"?>